subratpp/subratpp.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hello!"
+title: "Hi"
-excerpt: "About me!"
+excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Welcome!
-I am a PhD (CS) student working on explainability of RL policies.
+I am a PhD student in the School of Computer Science and Engineering at NTU, Singapore.
+My research focus is on the interpretability of RL policies, specifically making them trustworthy.
+Currently, I am studying the application of decision trees in RL.
+I am also interested in Computer Vision and Deep Learning.
+Additionally, I have a strong interest in Computer Vision and Deep Learning.
+Before joining NTU, I completed my master's degree at ISI Kolkata and my bachelor's degree at NIT Silchar.

 **Coming Soon!**: my first [blog](/posts/2023/05/blog-post-irl/) on Interpretability of RL policies.
 {: .notice}